ETS-Android3/NEU_CS5520_21Fall/_posts/2021-11-12-Final-Project-Proposal.md

 The following are some brief thoughts, which will be supplemented with the information I found and feasibility analysis in the follow-up.

-> 1.Material Design UX
+- Material Design UX
-> 2. Implement search to-dos
+- Implement search to-dos
-> 3. Delete confirmation or cancellation
+- Delete confirmation or cancellation
-> 4. Redesign the user interface
+- Redesign the user interface
-> 5. Deploy a cloud database to store data
+- Deploy a cloud database to store data